Schizoid personality disorder

 Personality disorder - schizoid

 Cause of schizoid personality disorder is unknown.
-This disorder may be related to schizophrenia and shares many of the same risk factors.
+It may be related to schizophrenia and shares many of the same risk factors.

 A person with schizoid personality disorder often:

-- Avoids social activities that involve emotional intimacy with other people
+- Avoids social activities that involve emotional closeness with other people

 - Does not want or enjoy close relationships, even with family members